Foat/foat.github.io/_posts/articles/2016-01-17-crawling-with-akka.markdown

 When we need to get a response from an Actor, we can use the [ask pattern].
 It uses a `?` symbol.
 The `timeout` variable implicitly defines how much time we wait before the `ask` fails automatically.
 And if it does, the process recovers with the `ScrapFailure` message.
 Finally, we send the status back to the `Supervisor`.

-After all we get a non-blocking Actor, which processes a website without spamming it.
+After all, we get a non-blocking Actor, which processes a website without spamming it.

 ### Scraper